 SSDs are a type of hard drive that doesnt have a spinning disk at its heart and this has many advantages.
 The biggest being that it works about 15 times quicker than a standard Hard Disk Drive (HDD).
 Now this does not mean the computer will work 15 times quicker but the hard drive has been the slowest part of a computer for many years now.
+Understandable when you consider spinning hard drive were invented in 1956 and have only become smaller and with higher capacity since.
 In real world tests it is reasonable to expect your computer to be 2 - 3 times quicker at mosts tasks.

 SSD upgrades do not normally require Windows to be reinstalled. we can simply 'clone' everything from your existing hard drive to a new SSD and the computer doesn't notice a thing.
 Same day service is normally available.

 Apple mac owners.
 We can perform this upgrade for you too, though not normally with a same day turn around due to additional work involved.